rafosorio/iks-workshop/_docs/cssgrid/cssgrid-home.md

 In order to make the widget available to ICEC, we are going to run a `build` task that packages all the required files and deploy them to our Development server under the `/build/public` directory and also under the `dist` directory.

-- Issue the following command from a terminal window while in `src/widgets/cssgrid` directory.
+- Issue the following command from a terminal window while in the `src/widgets/cssgrid` directory.

 ```
 npm run build
 ```

-- From the Visual Studio Code Explorer on the left panel, navigate to the `src/widgets/cssgrid/dist` and review the files there.
+- From the Visual Studio Code Explorer on the left panel, navigate to the `src/widgets/cssgrid/dist` directory and review the files there.

-- Repeat the above step for the `build/public` folder
+- Repeat the above step for the `build/public` folder.

-###### 5. Verify you can access the widget
+###### 5. Verify that you can access the widget

-- Open a browser window and try accessing the widget using the url `https://<yourdevserver>/cssgrid.html`
+- Open a browser window and try accessing the widget using the url `https://<yourdevserver>/cssgrid.html`.